w3f/polkadot-wiki/docs/general/glossary.md

 Stakeholders vote on referenda, weighted by both the size of their stake (i.e. number of DOT held) and the amount of time they are willing to lock their tokens.

+## Re-Genesis

+Re-Genesis is the process of exporting the current chain state, and creating a new chain that builds on it.
+Re-Genesis will involve stop-the-world migration, which results in a period of time when no actual blocks are added to the blockchain.
+In a way, regenesis can be viewed as a hard fork process.
+A formal design of Re-Genesis on Substrate is still under development - [Re-Genesis Rationale and Design](https://github.com/paritytech/substrate/issues/7458).

 ## Relay chain

 The chain that coordinates consensus and communication between parachains (and external chains, via